-Green bodybuilders keen to make an impression on other lifters in the fitness center swing and flap their arms as they walk towards the bench, load the bar with more weight than they can handle with correct form, and then give their spotter a better workout than they give themselves.
+Why does pyramid training work?
+Consider this scenario.
+Newbie bodybuilders are keen to make an impression on other lifters in the gym.
+So they swing and flap their arms as they walk towards the bench.
+Then they load the bar with more weight than they can handle with correct form.
+Finally, they give their spotter a better workout than they give themselves.

-When you are at the fitness center you need to be concerned with laying good groundwork, and pyramid sets achieve this in two ways: they warm up the targeted muscle groups as well as the joints involved, and because proper form is essential, you not only call upon the targeted muscle but a host of supporting muscles as well.
+When you are at the gym you need to be concerned with laying good groundwork.
+Pyramid sets achieve this in two ways.
+First, they warm up the targeted muscle groups as well as the joints involved.
+Second, proper form is essential.
+You not only call upon the targeted muscle but a host of supporting muscles as well.

-Pyramid training is just like it sounds, you start off at the base and work your way to the top.
+Pyramid training is just like it sounds.
+You start off at the base with light sets and work your way to the top.
 This style of training is actually one of the safest.

 Bench press example:

-Pyramid exercises have been around a long time and are still the most popular way to train the bench press.
-The above example is just one of the numerous ways a pyramid workout can be designed, but the underlying principle of all pyramid workouts must remain the same.
-Warm up with a light set, do increasingly heavier sub-maximal effort lead-in sets up to a 100% set, and if that goes well, add five pounds and try to create a new 1-rep max.
+Pyramid exercises have been around for a long time.
+They are still the most popular way to train the bench press.
+The above example is just one of the numerous ways a pyramid workout can be designed.
+The underlying principle of all pyramid workouts must remain the same.
+Warm up with a light set, do increasingly heavier sub-maximal effort lead-in sets up to a 100% set.
+If that goes well, add five pounds and try to create a new 1-rep max.

 The idea of pyramiding is that your muscles use more weight.
-The more weight you use the stronger you become, and the stronger you become the more weight you can use.
+The more weight you use the stronger you become.
+And the stronger you become the more weight you can use.
 Each week you need to increase the weight you use based on your ONE REP MAX for that exercise.
-It is VERY IMPORTANT that you use a spotter, and make sure that you are warmed up properly before trying to perform your ORM.
+It is VERY IMPORTANT that you use a spotter.
+Make sure that you are warmed up properly before trying to perform your 1RM.

-The pyramid principle can help someone unfamiliar with weight training to discover the equipment and weights they are comfortable with in order to continue to their next, personal level of weight training.
+The pyramid training principle can help someone unfamiliar with weight training.
+It helps you discover the equipment and weights they are comfortable with.
+This in turn will help you achieve a personal level of weight training.
 This personal weight program will be a reflection of your own goals and lifting style.
 To create this program,